stoopn/django-flickrstats/README.md

 bower install nvd3#1.8.5
 ```

 Unfortunately, the stable version of python-nvd3 is not anymore compatible with the current d3/nvd3 branches.
-We thus have to install the fixed version (thanks, aniketmaithani, for fixing the chart.tooltip function!):
+We thus have to install the fixed version (thanks, aniketmaithani, for fixing the `chart.tooltip function`!):

 ```
 pip install git+git://github.com/stoopn/python-nvd3.git
 pip install django-nvd3
 ```

 This should get you all required dependencies to use this django app.
-Install the flickrstats app using the usual python manage.py routines and migrate the DB to add necessary tables.
+Install the flickrstats app using the usual `python manage.py` routines and migrate the DB to add necessary tables.

 ## Using aggregator.py